 - 1 cup French lentils (use brown lentils or the Indian masoor dal as a substitute, but avoid other Indian lentils because they won't cook easily in the slow cooker), washed

-- 3 cups 1/2-inch butternut squash cubes I got pre-cut butternut squash cubes at my neighborhood mom-and-pop grocer's.
-If you need to cut a whole butternut squash, you will need to factor in another 5-10 minutes into your prep time.
+- 3 cups butternut squash (Cut into ½ inch cubes.
+I got pre-cut butternut squash cubes at my neighborhood mom-and-pop grocer's.
+If you need to cut a whole butternut squash you will need to factor in another 5-10 minutes into your prep time.)

 - Salt and ground black pepper to taste

 - See recipe for cashew yogurt here.
-You can also blend 2 tbsp of cashew nuts with 2 tbsp of water, and add the juice of 1/2 lemon, instead of the cashew yogurt.
+You can also blend 2 tablespoon of cashew nuts with 2 tablespoon of water, and add the juice of ½ lemon, instead of the cashew yogurt.

 Fire up the crock pot for these recipes: